 Carne Frita

-Puerto Rican fried pork chunks — pork shoulder cubed and marinated in adobo, sour orange, and garlic, then deep-fried until cracklingly crusty outside and juicy inside.
-Smaller cousin to Cuban masitas but heavier on the adobo-and-citrus marinade.
-Sold by the bag at corner kioskos with a lime wedge.
+Puerto Rican fried pork chunks — fatty pork shoulder cubed and marinated in adobo, garlic and a sour element (usually vinegar, traditionally sour orange), then deep-fried until cracklingly crusty outside and juicy inside.
+Close kin to Cuban masitas; in Puerto Rico the dish itself is often called masitas de cerdo.
+Sold by the bag at chinchorros (roadside bars) and beach kioskos with a lime wedge.

 Crust shatters and dissolves slightly under the tooth; inside the pork is fork-tender and citrus-deep, with adobo-garlic concentration.
 Each cube is a complete bite.
 A squeeze of lime brightens; a dip in mojo doubles down on the garlic.
 Cold beer pairs natively; rice and beans wait on the side.